AddstarMC/Prism-Bukkit/README.md

 Prism is a new generation of grief management (rollbacks, restores, etc) plugin for your Bukkit server.
 It's designed to be extremely fast and incredibly powerful - designed by a group with a lot of experience in both programming and owning/managing a very popular/high-traffic server.

+Prism not only offers the standard features you expect, but a **lot** more.

 ## Features

 - **Extremely fast.
 Rolls back thousands of broken blocks within milliseconds.
 No lag.**